Overview of Section 2.1 Basic Properties of Arcs and Central and Inscribed Angles

 NOW SOLVE THIS 2.4.

 1. Construct a 45 degree angle and use the information from example 2.1 to trisect the angle.
-Open the GSP file from Example 2.1 again.
-The triangle BOC is an isosceles right triangle.
+In Example 2.1, notice that triangle BOC is an isosceles right triangle.
 Therefore the angle BOC has been trisected by angle BOD.
 Bisect angle DBC to get the other two 15 degree trisections.

 Quadrilaterals Inscribed in a Circle